Below (album): Critical reception

 Kerrang! gave the album 4 out of 5 and considered the release to be "The proof that Caleb Shomo is one of his generation's most remarkable songwriters: the deeper he dives, the higher Beartooth climb."
-Louder Sound gave the album a positive review and stated that "Below is the kind of album we can all believe in."
+Metal Hammer gave the album a positive review and stated that "Below is the kind of album we can all believe in."
 Caleb R. Newton from New Noise praised the album saying, "On Below, Beartooth sound like they'd fit well anywhere from a festival-size setting to a cramped rock club, as their energy alone seems poised to provide a compelling hook for observers."
 Simon Crampton of Rock Sins rated the album 9 out of 10 and said: "With Below it feels like they have made an album that showcases everything that made them such a great band in the first place, but it also feels like a love letter to their fans and the struggles they have battled and overcome together.
 It's a highly potent, powerful and ultimately uplifting album that will leave you wanting to hit the repeat button over and over again."
 Wall of Sound gave the album a perfect score 10/10 and saying: "And that brings us to the end of Beartooth's new opus Below.
 It's safe to say it sounds like Caleb is no longer trying to chase the metalcore sound that made Tooth a household name, instead, he's venturing into heavy metal/hard rock territory, showcasing a talent that's just dying to be heard by a vast array of heavy music fans who are yet to discover them.
 It seriously won't be long before these guys are playing with the big boys of metal and as a long term fan, I'm so bloody proud!"